-"Midwestern region," means the Midwestern region of the United States as defined by the National Council of Real Estate Investment Fiduciaries including the states of Illinois, Iowa, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota and Wisconsin, and which contains the Properties located in Chicago, Cleveland and Minneapolis.
+"Midwestern region," means the Midwestern region of the United States as defined by the National Council of Real Estate Investment Fiduciaries which includes the states of Illinois, Iowa, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota and Wisconsin.
+The Midwestern region contains the Properties located in the markets of Chicago, Cleveland, Columbus and Minneapolis.